-Restrictive covenants under our financing agreements, including the Indenture and the Revolving Credit Facility, may restrict our ability to operate our business.
+Restrictive covenants under our financing agreements, including the Indenture and the ABL Revolver, may restrict our ability to operate our business.
 Our failure to comply with these covenants, including as a result of events beyond our control, could result in an event of default that could materially and adversely affect our business, results of operations and financial condition.

-In particular, the Indenture and the Revolving Credit Facility contain negative covenants restricting, among other things, our ability to:
+In particular, the Indenture and the ABL Revolver contain negative covenants restricting, among other things, our ability to:

-- make certain advances, loans or investments; - incur indebtedness or issue guarantees; - · create security; - · sell, lease, transfer or dispose of assets; - · merge or consolidate with other companies;

-- transfer all or substantially all of our assets; - make a substantial change to the general nature of our business; - · pay dividends and make other restricted payments; - create or incur liens; - agree to limitations on the ability of our subsidiaries to pay dividends or make other distributions; - · engage in sales of assets and subsidiary stock; - · enter into transactions with affiliates; - · amend organizational documents; - · enter into sale-leaseback transactions; and - enter into agreements that contain a negative pledge.
+- 56. incur indebtedness or issue guarantees; - 57. create or incur liens; - 58. make restricted payments; - 59. merge or consolidate with other companies; - 60. make dispositions of assets or subsidiaries; - 61. make certain transactions with affiliate companies; - 62. make a substantial change to the general nature of our business; - 63. make certain loans or advances, guaranties and investments to any of the subsidiaries of the Company, outside from normal course of the Business; - 64. make certain capital expenditures and leases; - 65. amend organizational documents; - 66. enter into sale-leaseback transactions; and - 67. enter into agreements that contain a negative pledge.